xwp/wp-customize-comments/readme.txt

 The comments are listed with the comment author and publish date along with the post it was commented on.
 Only the comment's content is currently editable.
 When you do edit a comment that appears in the preview, then the comment will be previewed with selective refresh after a low-fidelity instant preview.

 When you navigate to a post and see the comment list, clicking the "Edit Comment" link in the Customizer preview will cause the comment to be loaded into a new textarea control in the section, and the control will then be focused for editing.

+This is a natural companion to the [Customize Posts](https://wordpress.org/plugins/customize-posts/) feature plugin.

+== Changelog ==

+= 2017-11-26 - 0.1.0 =

+Initial release.